Genius

 Weaknesses

-• Often, a Genius can experience a sense of uselessness, lack of relevance in the team.
+• Often, a Genius can experience a sense of uselessness or lack of relevance in the team.

 • They might reinvent the wheel, developing a solution from scratch, instead of rationalizing the existing one.

-• Their ever-growing sense of professional excellence provokes a condescending attitude towards the capacities of their colleagues.
+• Their ever-growing sense of professional excellence provokes a condescending attitude towards the capabilities of their colleagues.

-• They become less and less team-oriented as their own capacities grow.
+• They become less and less team-oriented as their own capabilities grow.

 Interaction with other types